aleburbridge/18565-reproduction/README.md

 #### 1. Direct Component Test
 Visit `/test-page` to test if the Error Boundary works with a direct child component (should work).

-#### 2. BuilderComponent Test
-Visit `/hot-dog` to test the Error Boundary with a component rendered through BuilderComponent (should fail silently).

 ## Project Structure

 ```